 To remain competitive, a business professional must stay up-to-date with industry trends and technologies.
 One of the hottest business buzzwords today is Business Intelligence (BI).

 Business intelligence helps organizations gain better insights into their operations and utilize data to create successful strategies.
-It’s no wonder that more businesses across every industry are starting to use this powerful tool to promote efficiency and improve decision-making throughout their organization.
+It’s no wonder that more businesses across every industry are starting to use this powerful tool to promote efficiency and improve data-driven decision making throughout their organization.
 Explore the top 12 examples of how BI can be used to improve your business.

 Many data leaders use business intelligence to forecast sales performance—better planning resources, inventory levels, and prices.
 The insights gained from analyzing large amounts of historic internal or market data can help inform more intelligent decision-making.